owxiang/sgroadalert/README.md

 zip the files to lambda_function.zip and standby to upload to lambda

-**create dynamodb**

-name: sgroadalert-lastupdate

-attributes below:

-id: last_update in string, literally last_update

-description: any string

-timestamp: any string

 **create lambda**

 name: sgroadalert

 upload lambda_function.zip

-add Execution role AmazonDynamoDBFullAccess and AmazonSSMReadOnlyAccess
+add Execution role AmazonSSMReadOnlyAccess

-timeout set 1 min
+timeout set 30s

 note: 128mb, average 3000ms, runs every minute and we are still within free tier!

+**create environment in lambda**

+key:

+description: any

+timestamp: any

+emoji: any

 **create eventBridge**